 Dr. Tone is a clinical psychologist with special interests in the ways in which emotional states, such as anxiety or depression, affect social behavior in both adults and children.
 Current research projects in the lab examine the ways in which anxious people behave in social situations and the cognitive, emotional, and neural processes that contribute to both their adaptive and their maladaptive interactions.
 Her research has been supported by the National Institutes of Health and the Anxiety and Depression Association of America.
 She is a fellow of the Association for Psychological Science and has served on study sections for the National Institutes of Health.
-In addition, Dr. Tone sits on the Editorial Boards of the journals Development and Psychopathology, Journal of Family Psychology, and Clinical Psychology: Science and Practice and served from 2016-2020 as an Associate Editor for the journal Clinical Psychological Science.
-In 2018, GSU’s college of Arts and Sciences recognized her with its Outstanding Graduate Mentor Award, and in 2020, she received Georgia State University’s Alumni Distinguished Professor Award.
+In addition, Dr. Tone sits on the Editorial Boards of the journals Development and Psychopathology and Journal of Family Psychology and served from 2016-2020 as an Associate Editor for the journal Clinical Psychological Science.
+In 2018, GSU’s College of Arts and Sciences recognized her with its Outstanding Graduate Mentor Award, and in 2020, she received Georgia State University’s Alumni Distinguished Professor Award.